-Sign up now for this completely voluntary service to receive emergency notification messages from the Point Park Public Safety Department.
-There will be no advertising or non-emergency alerts sent to you.
-You may opt-in or opt-out at any time; however you must opt-In and be registered to receive alerts.
+Students, faculty and staff can sign up for this completely voluntary service to receive emergency notification messages from the Point Park Public Safety Department.
+There will be no advertising or non-emergency alerts sent.
+Participants may opt-in or opt-out at any time; however users must opt-in and be registered to receive alerts.

 After you complete the validation part of registering your mobile phone, the next page will say: You have successfully signed up.
 You will see a log in button for your new account.
 To complete your registration, you must open your account and enter your E-mail address, then click the ADD EMAIL button.
 You will instantly be emailed a verification email you must open and click on the validation link.
 You're all done!
 You may register two email addresses and two devices.
 It's very easy to do.

 Point Park Timely Warnings Procedures

 It is the policy of Point Park University to provide timely warning to all students, faculty and staff of the University with regard to public safety and/or emergency issues affecting those on campus, and where applicable, to provide notice to evacuate.

 The PointAlert emergency notification system is in place to provide all members of the campus community with appropriate notice of potential or actual threats to health or safety.
 In the event of a threat, the PointAlert system immediately communicates a time sensitive message to the entire campus community by mass email via the campus email system.
 The PointAlert system also has the ability to deliver such messages using one or more additional methods, as may be elected by members of the campus community.
 Such additional methods of communication include: mobile phone, social media accounts, the University web page, text pager, or PDA with a wireless connection.
 The PointAlert notification system is deployed by the Public Safety Dispatch Center, a 24 hour a day, year-round operation.